-The authentication event fail command is supported only for 802.1X to signal authentication failures.
-By default, this failure type causes the authentication method to be retried.
-You can configure either to authorize the port in the configured VLAN or to failover to the next authentication method.
+The authentication event fail command is supported only for dot1x to signal authentication failures.
+By default, this type of failure causes the authentication method to be retried.
+You can configure to either authorize the port in the configured VLAN or failover to the next authentication method.
 Optionally, you can specify the number of authentication retries before performing this action.

-The authentication event server command replaces the following 802.1X commands, which are deprecated in Cisco IOS Release 12.2(50)SG and later releases:
+The authentication event server command replaces the following dot1x commands, which are deprecated in Cisco IOS Release 12.2(50)SG and later releases: